12 Beautiful Post and Beam Homes – Traditional Meets Modern

 This small piece of paradise is part of a much larger estate set on an acre of land on the Kona Coast, Hawaii.

-Hawaiian Paradise post and beam home has soaring twenty foot ceilings, teak wooden floors and plenty of outdoor living space.
+This Hawaiian Paradise post and beam home has soaring, twenty-foot ceilings, teak wooden floors, and plenty of outdoor living space.

 #10.
 Hess Lake Post and Beam Home

 This spectacular custom-built home was designed by the well-known Timberpeg® Construction in 2005.
 This home’s design makes the most of the breathtaking views over Hess Lake.

 The living area has soaring ceilings, a wall of windows, and three balconies to enjoy the views of the lake below.

 The property also has a wrap-around porch so the views can be enjoyed in all directions, regardless of the time of day.

 Hess Lake Home has three bedrooms, four bathrooms, and total square footage of 6,468.
 It is currently for sale through Brian Boven Realtor for $1,350,000!

 The Amherst is a three-bedroom home that was built with cedarwood, helping it to blend in seamlessly with its surroundings.